chialab/rna/docs/guide/vite-plugin-css-modules.md

 import styles from './file.css' with { type: 'css' };
 ```

-into either a [constructable stylesheet](https://web.dev/articles/constructable-stylesheets) (CSSStyleSheet) (when supported) or the raw CSS string as a fallback — with optional enforcement of type="css" and smooth HMR behavior.
+into either a [constructable CSSStyleSheet](https://web.dev/articles/constructable-stylesheets) (when supported) or the raw CSS string as a fallback — with optional enforcement of type="css" and smooth HMR behavior.

 ## Overview